-As a business card, you can benefit from business purchases with 2X points on expenditures such as office supplies or office dinners (first $50,000 per year, then it's 1X point).
+As a business card, you can benefit from business purchases with 2X points on expenditures such as office supplies or client dinners (first $50,000 per year, then it's 1X point).
 Terms apply.

 Seen as a gold standard in card services, American Express is both an issuer and a network.
 That means it issues credit and charge cards and services them through its own network of merchants.
 American Express is known for its excellent benefits, including no foreign transaction fees in the case of many cards and 2.7% in others (which is lower than many other cards).
 American Express also offers a few charge cards, which allow you to potentially make a large charge at the point of sale because there is no pre-set credit limit.

 But Amex is more than just a card issuer.
 In fact, it is the highest purchase volume card issuer in the U.S.